openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 public func scrollEdge(value: Edge): Unit
 ```

 **Function:** Scrolls to the edge of the container, regardless of the scroll axis direction. `Edge.Top` and `Edge.Start` behave the same, as do `Edge.Bottom` and `Edge.End`.
-Scroll components have animations by default; Grid, List, and WaterFlow components do not.
+Scroll components have animations by default, while Grid, List, and WaterFlow components do not.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full